2018–19 South Pacific cyclone season: Tropical Cyclone Liua

 A disturbance which initially formed in the Australian region basin crossed into the South Pacific basin on September 26 and strengthened, and was designated as Tropical Depression 01F by RSMC Nadi.
 Late on September 26, the storm intensified into a tropical cyclone, and was given the name Liua.
 Liua is the earliest-forming named tropical cyclone in the South Pacific basin since reliable records began, surpassing Cyclone Lusi in 1997.

 Tropical Disturbance 02F

 During November 11, the FMS reported that Tropical Disturbance 02F had developed about 340 km to the north-northeast of Honiara in the Solomon Islands.
 At this stage the system was located within an area of low vertical windshear, while deep convection surrounding the system's low level circulation was poorly organised.
-Over the next few days, the system's organization slightly improved as it moved south-eastwards, before it was last noted during November 16, while located about 575 km to the northeast of Port Vila in Vanuatu.
+Over the next few days, the system's organization slightly improved as it moved south-eastwards before it was last noted on November 16, while located about 575 km to the northeast of Port Vila in Vanuatu.